Sourabh6826/Sales-Dashboard-Tablue-Project-/README.md

  – Display the average weekly values.

  – Highlight weeks that are above and below the average to draw attention to sales & profit performance.

+Dashboard Dynamic :

+ – The Dashboard should allow users to check historical data by offering them the flexibility to select any desired year.